quilix/fast-notes/linux-sound-architecture.md

 Simply explains what jitter is.

+### Cambridge Audio: The Need for a DAC [8]

+Explains why you need a DAC.
+Jitter and filering are also explained.

 ### Audio on Linux: The End of a Golden Age?
 [10]

 3:48 Starts with the history of sound